netxms/netxms-doc/admin/remote-file-management.rst

 Job configuration:
  - File that should be uploaded on the agent(s).
  - Remote file path(If destination will not be set then as a destination will be taken from agent's config parameter 'FileStore').
 If path is set agent will check if there is access to this folder.
-Access is configured by :guilabel:`filemgr` subagent, check :ref:`agent_file_managment`.
+Access is configured by :guilabel:`filemgr` subagent, check :ref:`agent_file_mngmnt`.
  - Job can be created "on hold".
 This mean that job will be created, but not started.
 After creation it can be manually started selecting job in :guilabel:`Server Jobs` view and clicking :guilabel:`Unhold`.
  - Other option is to schedule file upload job.
 It can scheduled to be executed once at exact time (:guilabel:`One time execution`) or to be executed according to schedule(:guilabel:`Cron schedule`).
 See :ref:`cron_format` for supported cron format options.